adielwesley/TFLiteModelMetadataGenerator/README.md

 # TensorFlow Lite Metadata Generator
-Template for TensorFlow Lite model metadata generation
+Example of TensorFlow Lite model metadata generation using the MobileNet model.